Paratii-Video/paratii-js/docs/paratii-config.md

       provider: 'http://chain.paratii.video', // optional - the address of an ethereum node (defaults to localhost:8754)
       registry: '0x23445abcdefg', // optional - the address where the Paratii Contract registry can be found
       address: '0x12455', // address of the operator/user
-      privatekey: '...', // optional - private key of the user })
+      privatekey: '...', // optional - private key of the user, ... // other options to be documented
+    })

 Here are some settings: